-Reason: The education provider offers a number of programmes, some of which are exit awards from the occupational therapy programmes.
+Reason: The education provider offers a number of programmes, some of which are exit awards from the occupational therapy programmes (eg Dip HE Allied Health).
 The visitors noted that in some cases it was not explicitly documented that these awards do not lead to eligibility to apply to the HPC Register.
 The visitors felt the programme specification should be updated to make it clear when specific programmes do not lead to eligibility to apply to the HPC Register.